 - Many people believe that note bending helps to strengthen the lips and develop fine muscle control.
 The lip tissue itself is not something that can be strengthened.
 Fine control of the tongue and obicularis oris muscle can be developed by practising playing with finesse.
 Why would you want to be better at playing notes out of tune?
 It does not make sense.
 This is the sort of nonsense distraction technique lauded by teachers who cannot explain to you how to develop a strong embouchure.

 - How does TCE compare to ‘anchor tonguing’?
-Anchor tonguing (or dorsal tonguing) is different from TCE in three big ways.
+Anchor tonguing, tongue arch, or dorsal tonguing is different from TCE in three big ways.
 First of all it still requires some kind of striking action – in this case the middle of the tongue against the roof of the mouth.
 Compared to TCE the tongue is moving too much and this form of articulation does not address the unfavourable “Du-Wah” sound caused by a dropping of air pressure after the attack.
 Secondly, the use of tongue level in relation to pitch: Using vowel sounds such as “AAH” and “EEE” as a way to manipulate pitch is not similar to TCE.
 Those who practice this technique are trying to increase the speed of air flow by making a restriction in the mouth and it is not effective because it happens too far away from the aperture.
 It feels as though it works because it becomes harder to blow and the pitch may even rise because saying “EEE” makes you stretch your lips.
 Using this method is more like putting a kink in a hosepipe than squeezing the end as many commonly believe.
-With the TCE the control of air compression comes from controlling the release of air through a small aperture with the tongue – this is completely different from the effect of tongue level, which also affects movement of the jaw and lips.
+With the TCE the control of air compression comes from the tongue releasing the air through a small aperture.
 The third difference is that the basic mechanics of anchor tonguing and tongue level require a large volume of air in order to be effective.
-The simple answer is that these two techniques are not related at all because holding the tongue through the teeth changes everything so much.
+The simple answer is that these two techniques are not related at all because holding the tongue through the teeth changes the mechanics of playing so much.